Do This FIRST Before You Start Investing

 Here’s the big surprise: investing isn’t the first thing you should focus on.
 Before you even think about investing, you need to answer one key question: What are you investing for?

 Most people assume that investing starts with picking the right stocks or finding a robo-advisor.
 But if you don’t know why you’re investing, it’s all too easy to start chasing returns without any real plan—just hoping for the best and following what your friends are doing.
 Here’s the reality: their investments likely have nothing to do with what you should be doing.
-Instead, start with goals that are unique to you.
+Instead, start by defining goals that are unique to you.

 Why Defining Your Goals Changes Everything